 8) A dull cutting tool is worse than having no tool.

-The following was sent to me by a friend Jock Elliott and I thought it would fit nicely on this page
+The following was sent to me by a friend, Jock Elliott.

 Elliott's Laws